MontrealCorpusTools/speechcorpustools/docs/source/additional/enrichment.rst

 		* Standard deviation of duration
 	* **Speaker**
 		* Average speech rate
+* **Encode stress/tone** Certain corpus alphabets will come with stress or tone information embedded in vowel characters.
+For example, in some CMUdict corpora primary stress on the vowel "AA" is represented by "AA1".
+This enrichment function allows the user to specify a regular expression to split this information off of the vowel and encode it onto the syllable.
+The default expressions are for LibriSpeech (stress) and GlobalPhone (tone)
 * **Analyze acousticcs** This will encode pitch and formants into the corpus.
 This is necessary to view the waveforms and spectrogram.